Treaty Land Acknowledgement

 NANASKOWMOWIN - THANKFULNESS

-Opening a new school, together, continues to be a privilege.
+Opening our new school has been a privilege.
 As you walk in the doors of our school for the first time, and as you stand beneath the giant tipi structure, it is our hope that you also will feel thankful for the opportunity to be part of this special beginning and to be carrying forward your own and Dr. Anderson’s legacy.

 With appreciation for your support and this opportunity to walk alongside and learn with you,